jonas52/convertisso/README.md

 # To run my script
 - Download the file convertso.sh
 - Place the file in the folder where you have the files to convert
-- Open the terminal and access the folder with the sound files to convert
+- Open the terminal and access the folder with the files to convert
 - Type bash then convertso.ch like this: bash convertisso.sh
 - Convert your files or download video or subtitles or audio files
 - To exit the program type q or exit or EXIT